llerussell/SLMTransformMaker/README.md

 # SLMTransformMaker
 Matlab script to calculate transform required to map 2P space onto SLM space.

 1. Calibrate uncaging galvos using zero order spot.
-This will ensure the centre of SLM space is the centre of 2P imaging space.
+This will ensure the centre of SLM space is the centre of 2P imaging space. (optional)
 2. Burn multiple spots onto fluorescent slide (simultaneously or sequentially) for ~60 seconds, take a 2P image of the burnt slide
 3. Register the SLM targets image and the 2P burnt spot image
 4. Use the saved transform when making all future [SLM phase masks](https://github.com/llerussell/SLMPhaseMaskMaker_MatlabCUDA)